Malaysia arrests 16 for suspected militant links

-KUALA LUMPUR Malaysian police said on Sunday they have arrested 16 people for suspected militant links after a two-week operation across the country.
+KUALA LUMPUR (Reuters) - Malaysian police said on Sunday they have arrested 16 people for suspected militant links after a two-week operation across the country.

 The arrests were made between Sept.
 21 and Oct.
 6. Fifteen were Malaysians and the other was a citizen of a North African country.
 The suspects were aged between 20 and 38 years old.